-Most programs will need to submit only one Rank Order List for the Match, in order to match with the most desirable applicants to the program.
+Most programs will need to submit only one Rank Order List for the Match, in order to match with the most desirable applicants for the program.
 However, some programs may have special requirements that can only be satisfied by submitting more than one Rank Order List for a single program.

 Residency sites offering more than one program in the Match can choose to submit Multiple Lists for some or all of their programs, if desired.
-For example, a residency site offering a pediatric program and an adult program could choose to submit two Lists for the pediatric program and only one List for the adult program, if that was necessary to satisfy their requirements.
+For example, a residency site offering a pediatric program and an adult program could choose to submit two Lists for the pediatric program and only one List for the adult program, if that is necessary to satisfy their requirements.

 When the program's Match results are distributed to you, the applicants matched from the various Lists will be combined together, so that you will receive a single integrated list of applicants matched to the program.